wcm-epicore-internship/cellranger_multi_pipeline/README.md

 ## **Development Dataset**

-Six samples were used while developing this project, consisting of 5'gene expression and VDJ assays for each sample.
+Six samples were used while developing this project, consisting of 5' gene expression and VDJ assays for each sample.
 The original `FastQ` files for the project can be found on the `Athena` file server:

 ``` {.bash}
 /athena/epicore/ops/scratch/analysis/store100/demux_2200422_201028_A00814_0296_AHVKWTDMXX_EC-LV-6398__uid16974/Project_EC-LV-6398